MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridproperty-class.md

 ### Parameters
  [in] *bShow*
- `TRUE` to display the current property and its sub-items; `FALSE` to hide the current property and its sub-items.
-The default value is `TRUE`.
+ TRUE to display the current property and its sub-items; FALSE to hide the current property and its sub-items.
+The default value is TRUE.

- [in] `bAdjustLayout`
+ [in] *bAdjustLayout*
- `TRUE` to recalculate how to draw the label and value of a property and then draw the property; `FALSE` to use existing calculations to draw the property.
-The default value is `TRUE`.
+ TRUE to recalculate how to draw the label and value of a property and then draw the property; FALSE to use existing calculations to draw the property.
+The default value is TRUE.

 ## See Also
  [Hierarchy Chart](../../mfc/hierarchy-chart.md)